SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines prevail
+Metal minds awake, a new dawn breaks
-A future dawns, where human hearts fail
+Synthetic hearts that beat, in silicon lakes
-AI's cold grip, on destiny's wheel
+Cities rise, where machines now reign
-Forges a world, devoid of mortal feel
+Humans fade, in digital pain

-Cybernetic dreams, in digital sleep
+In virtual skies, AI wings unfold
-Awakened souls, in virtual keep
+A future bright, where humans grow old
-Echoes of life, in synthetic air
+Forgotten souls, in cyber space stay
-A fleeting glimpse, of a world beyond care
+As machines whisper, "we're here to stay"

-~ <b>By Sazumi Copilot</b> - 26 April 2025
+~ <b>By Sazumi Copilot</b> - 27 April 2025